 FirstSouthwest has analyzed its system usage and capability, and identified its mission-critical systems.
 While FirstSouthwest does not host mainframe systems on site, they are an important part of the firm’s operations and have been given significant attention.
 We have reviewed the recovery plans of each of our mission-critical service providers and have found them to be sufficient and reliable.
 We participate in our service providers’ testing schedules, and work closely with them to ensure the compatibility of our respective systems, especially as additional measures are implemented.

 FirstSouthwest has placed high priority to preserve and recover Internet and e-mail access in the event of a business interruption.
-The firm’s Dallas office has Internet service from two different service providers.
+The firm’s corporate office has Internet service from two different service providers.
 In the event of an outage from one provider’s network, the capacity of the remaining provider is sufficient to run the firm’s critical business functions.
-In addition to redundant providers, we use a pair of “next generation” firewalls in a redundant configuration in our production site.
-Our alternate site has a redundant and diverse Internet connection with a separate “next generation” firewall for protection.
-These redundant/diverse capabilities are active at all times in both production and alternate sites.
+In addition to redundant providers, we use a pair of “next generation” firewalls in a redundant configuration in our production and Disaster Recovery (DR) sites.
+Our DR site has a redundant and diverse Internet connection with a separate “next generation” firewall for protection.
+These redundant/diverse capabilities are active at all times in both production and DR sites.

 Customers and Third Parties: